-&lt;sup>116 A total of 850 MW, consisting of 750 MW of generation reserves and 100 MW of demand response reserves, was finally contracted.
+A total of 850 MW, consisting of 750 MW of generation reserves and 100 MW of demand response reserves, was finally contracted.

-&lt;sup>117 In reality only 1535.5 MW, consisting of 1177.1 MW of generation reserves and 358.4 MW of demand response reserves, could be contracted.
+In reality only 1535.5 MW, consisting of 1177.1 MW of generation reserves and 358.4 MW of demand response reserves, could be contracted.
+Note that for Winter 2016/2017 the size of the Strategic Reserve was decreased to 750MW given the improved generation adequacy situation due to the increased availability and the prolongation of the lifetime of the nuclear power plants in Belgium.